I don’t remember the exact second it happened, but I can still picture the moment I realized something was completely out of place in my own body.

 The Social Side of Stroke Talk

-Then comes the verbal tiptoe:
+Then comes verbal tiptoeing:

 “Oh… wow.
 You look… good?”